titola/neuropa/README.md

 [Traduzione italiana](LEGGIMI.md)

-# Analysis of an electromagnetic attack
+# Analysis of an attack with directed energy weapons (DEW)

 I noticed the attack voice-to-skull on July 15th 2017.

-The artificial and natural deficiency coordinates the sequences and the psychology of the dialogues, often offensive, and the interferences to the normal neural oscillations that disturb the sleep with tremors, convulsions, etc.
+The artificial and natural deficiency coordinate the sequences and the psychology of the dialogues, often offensive, and the interferences to the normal neural oscillations that disturb the sleep with tremors, convulsions, etc.